hplp/ai-hardware-project-6501-group7/README.md

 ## Introduction

-The rapid advancements in artificial intelligence (AI) and machine learning (ML) have enabled significant progress in computer vision, particularly in tasks involving facial analysis.
-Age estimation from facial images is one such task that has found applications in diverse fields such as security, healthcare, retail, and entertainment.
-Accurate age prediction models can support applications like targeted marketing, age-appropriate content recommendation, and assistive technologies in healthcare for the early detection of age-related conditions.
-However, deploying such solutions at scale, particularly on edge devices, requires overcoming challenges related to computational efficiency, power consumption, and latency.
+The advancements in AI and machine learning have driven significant progress in computer vision, particularly in facial analysis tasks like age estimation.
+This task has diverse applications in security, healthcare, retail, and entertainment, enabling targeted marketing, age-specific content recommendations, and healthcare support for age-related conditions.
+However, scaling these solutions for edge devices presents challenges in computational efficiency, power consumption, and latency.

-Neuromorphic computing has emerged as a promising paradigm for addressing these challenges.
-By mimicking the human brain's energy-efficient processing mechanisms, neuromorphic architectures, such as BrainChip's Akida platform, offer a hardware solution that combines high performance with low power consumption.
-Unlike traditional neural networks that rely on synchronous, frame-based computation, the Akida architecture employs event-driven processing, wherein computations occur only in response to spikes or events.
-This event-based processing enables Akida models to operate efficiently in real-time, making them well-suited for edge applications.

-This project aims to explore the potential of Akida's neuromorphic computing platform for age prediction tasks.
-Specifically, it evaluates the performance of an age prediction model using the UTK Face dataset—a diverse benchmark dataset for facial analysis.
-The project involves the following steps:
+Neuromorphic computing, exemplified by BrainChip's Akida platform, offers a solution by mimicking the brain's energy-efficient, event-driven processing.
+Akida's architecture uses spiking neural networks (SNNs) to enable real-time, low-power operations, making it ideal for edge applications.

+This project evaluates Akida's potential for age estimation using the UTKFace dataset.
+Key steps include:

-    Training and evaluating a traditional deep learning model, based on the VGG architecture, in its native TensorFlow/Keras form.
+    Training a VGG-based deep learning model in TensorFlow/Keras.
-    Quantizing the Keras model for optimized deployment without significant loss of accuracy.
+    Quantizing the model to optimize for deployment.
-    Converting the quantized model into an Akida-compatible format using the CNN-to-SNN (cnn2snn) framework.
+    Converting the quantized model to an Akida-compatible format with the CNN-to-SNN framework.
-    Comparing the performance of the Keras and Akida models in terms of Mean Absolute Error (MAE) and inference efficiency.
+    Comparing Keras and Akida models in terms of Mean Absolute Error (MAE) and inference efficiency.
-    Testing both models on custom facial images to evaluate their generalization capabilities.
+    Testing the models on custom images to assess generalization.

-The Akida architecture offers a unique approach to implementing Spiking Neural Networks (SNNs), which are inherently energy-efficient due to their sparse, asynchronous computation.
-The platform supports both native SNNs and the conversion of pre-trained deep learning models into spiking-compatible formats.
-This flexibility allows for seamless integration with existing AI workflows while unlocking the benefits of neuromorphic computing.

-By leveraging Akida's strengths, this project investigates the trade-offs between accuracy, efficiency, and practical deployment capabilities in resource-constrained environments.
-The findings aim to provide insights into how neuromorphic computing can complement traditional AI techniques, particularly for tasks like age prediction, where real-time performance and low-power consumption are critical.
+The Akida platform’s ability to convert traditional models into spiking formats allows for seamless integration into AI workflows, offering accuracy and efficiency in resource-constrained environments.
+The study highlights the potential of neuromorphic computing to complement traditional AI, addressing real-time performance and low-power needs for edge deployments.